quintel/scenario-tools/README.md

 The scenario tools are based on a [Python wrapper](https://github.com/quintel/third-party) for the [Energy Transition Model API](https://www.energytransitionmodel.com/api).

-Currently, two tools are provided:
+Currently, three tools are provided:
 * `scenario_from_csv.py` - for creating a new or updating an existing ETM scenario based on a CSV-based list of input (or user) values.

-* `data_export_to_csv.py` - to export outcomes for one or more scenarios to CSV-files.
+* `data_export_to_csv.py` - to export data export outcomes for one or more scenarios to CSV-files.

+* `queries_to_csv.py` - to export query outcomes for one or more scenarios to CSV-files.

 <br>